engineeringpenguins/reference/Processes/Monitoring.md

 Update file permissions

 1. Update file permissions on the two scripts
-   - sudo chmod +x /docker/icinga2/env/mysql/init-mysql.sh
+   - `sudo chmod +x /docker/icinga2/env/mysql/init-mysql.sh`
-   - sudo chmod +x /docker/icinga2/init-icinga2.sh
+   - `sudo chmod +x /docker/icinga2/init-icinga2.sh`
+2. Start the Container
-2. sudo docker compose -p icinga-playground up -d
+   - `sudo docker compose -p icinga-playground up -d`
 3. Navigate to the ip of the website on port 8080
    - The API listens on port 5665
 4. Login with icingaadmin and icinga